 Post an explanation of how dominant groups can play a role in marginalizing other groups based on racial and ethnic characteristics.
 Discuss the potential negative impact of a dominant culture …3 years ago

 Discussion: Dalia’s Behavior

-Argumentative behavior, engagement in physical altercations, and evidence of mood swings can all indicate that an adolescent is experiencing anger and depression. …a year ago
+Argumentative behavior, engagement in physical altercations, and evidence of mood swings can all indicate that an adolescent is experiencing anger and depression. …2 years ago

 Project: Bio-Psycho-Social Assessment - I WILL HAVE CASE ATTACHED THAT YOU WILL USE FOR THIS ASSESSMENT - CASE OF DALIA